- Home

 Risks of having a flap reconstruction

 Before the operation, the surgeon will discuss the risks of a flap reconstruction with you.
-Some of these risks are covered below.
+Some of these risks include:

 Loss of the flap

 Blood vessels supplying the flap may kink or get clots, leading to bleeding and a loss of circulation.
-This may cause the tissue to die, leading to a partial or complete loss of the flap.
-This is more common in women who smoke or have recently quit.
-Quitting before surgery will help you to decrease the risk.
+If there are signs of problems with the blood supply, you might need another operation.
+If the blood supply is not good enough, this may cause the tissue to die, leading to a partial or complete loss of the flap.
+Problems with blood supply are more likely to happen if you smoke or have recently quit or are carrying extra weight.
+If the flap dies, you usually have to wait 6–12 months before having a reconstruction again.

 In rare cases, the fat used to make a TRAM or DIEP flap doesn’t get enough blood supply and dies.
 This is known as fat necrosis.
-The affected areas in the reconstructed breast can feel firm and are easily seen and diagnosed on a mammogram.
-They can be left in place or surgically removed.
-Women who smoke or have had radiation therapy are more at risk of fat necrosis.
+Because it causes the affected area in the reconstructed breast to feel hard, fat necrosis can easily be seen and diagnosed on a mammogram.
+It can be left in place or surgically removed.
+Fat necrosis is more likely to happen if you smoke or have had radiation therapy.

 Problems with the donor site

-After having an abdominal flap reconstruction, some women find it takes a while for the wound to heal.
-After an LD flap reconstruction it’s common for fluid to build up (seroma).
+After an abdominal flap reconstruction, it may take time for the wound to heal, and fluid can collect (seroma) in the abdominal region.
+After an LD flap reconstruction, it’s common for fluid to build up (seroma) in the back where the muscle was taken from.

 Hernia (abdominal bulge)

-Women who have a TRAM or DIEP flap have a small risk of having a hernia.
-A hernia occurs when part of the bowel juts out through the abdominal wall.
-The risk is greater with a TRAM flap than with a DIEP flap reconstruction because the muscle that is removed in a TRAM flap can weaken the abdominal wall and cause a hernia.
+If you have had a DIEP or TRAM flap, you have a small risk of developing a hernia.
+A hernia occurs when part of the bowel sticks through a weak point in the abdominal wall.
+The risk of an abdominal hernia is greater with a TRAM flap than with a DIEP flap reconstruction because removing the TRAM flap can weaken the abdominal wall and cause a hernia.
+If you have any signs of a hernia, see your doctor.

-Learn more about side effects and what to expect after surgery.
+Learn more about side effects and what to expect after a reconstruction.

 More resources